PostFic/Nib/README.md

 ##  License  ##

-Copyright © 2018, 2020 KIBI Gô.
+Copyright © 2020–2021 kibigo!.
-<cite>Nib</cite> is made available under the terms of the GNU GPL license, either version 3 or (at your option) any later version.
+<cite>Nib</cite> is made available under the terms of the Mozilla Public License, version 2.0.
-For more information, see [COPYING](COPYING).
+For more information, see [LICENSE](LICENSE).